Help us provide life-saving pulse oximetry machines in maternity wards across the UK

 Babies born with serious heart problems are at significant risk of disability or even death if not diagnosed before they fall into the early stages of heart failure.
-Tiny Tickers has now placed 361 pulse oximetry machines across the UK and counting, but we need your help to ensure every baby has the test that could help save their life.
+Tiny Tickers has now placed over 500 pulse oximetry machines across the UK, but we need your help to ensure every baby has the test that could help save their life.
 One bedside pulse oximetry machine, or three handheld pulse oximetry machines, cost around £725 to buy and place in a hospital.
 Together we can make sure every hospital has access to at least one of these potentially life-saving machines.
 Just £5 will help ensure that this test is available for every tiny ticker in the UK.

-Our Test for Tommy Campaign will further improve early detection rates by placing pulse oximetry machines in maternity wards across the UK.
+Our Test for Tommy Appeal will further improve early detection rates by placing pulse oximetry machines in maternity wards across the UK.

 What is Pulse Oximetry?